 Fluent in Burmese and Hindi, Dr. Maw Maw earned a Bachelor of Arts degree in English from the University of Yangon in Yangon, Myanmar as well as a Bachelor of Medicine and a Bachelor of Surgery at Lady Hardinge Medical College at Delhi University, India.
 She completed her graduate training at Johnson City Family Practice Residency Program at East Tennessee State University, where she also taught interns and medical students.
 She continues to teach Family Medicine Residents at the University of California, Riverside and also Nurse Practitioner students.

 Todd Swenning, MD

-As a member of the IMAHelps troop, Dr. Swenning is part of limb salvage, deformity correction and complex musculoskeletal infection surgeries.
+As a member of the IMAHelps team, Dr. Swenning focuses on limb salvage, deformity correction and complex musculoskeletal infection surgeries.

 Honorary Directors help IMAHelps recruit volunteers and donors to support IMAHelps missions.
 IMAHelps’ “Honorary Directors” include:

 Dr. Khoi Minh Le